You are here

 Graduate School Options for Liberal Arts Majors

-Before attending the Bentley MBA (BMBA) program, Conwell Worthington graduated from the University of California, Irvine with a degree in drama.
+Before attending the Bentley MBA program, Conwell Worthington graduated from the University of California, Irvine with a degree in drama.
 He wanted to work in the theater industry as a stage manager, and, for 15 years, that’s exactly what he did.
 He toured nationally with shows like the Lion King and Book of Mormon, running performances nightly as often as six days a week.
 Eventually, although he loved the work, he knew he needed a different challenge.

 “I wanted something more stable, ideally on the administrative side of theater, but I didn’t know what it was exactly,” says Worthington.
 “Producing, general managing, production management… they were all appealing, but I knew I needed to position myself differently to get those kinds of jobs.”
 He had strong experience in actually running shows, but he knew he wasn’t yet qualified to take on the business challenges associated with higher-level theater management positions.
 That line of thinking led him on the path to an MBA.

-Gordon Berridge, Associate Director of Graduate Admissions for the BMBA program, has seen many liberal arts students like Worthington benefit from the advanced training they receive for a BMBA—right alongside what are usually considered “traditional” MBA candidates like accounting majors, finance majors, and marketing majors.
+Gordon Berridge, Associate Director of Graduate Admissions for the MBA program, has seen many liberal arts students like Worthington benefit from the advanced training they receive for a MBA—right alongside what are usually considered “traditional” MBA candidates like accounting majors, finance majors, and marketing majors.
 There are graduate school options for liberal arts majors, he says, and it all depends on the path you want to take in your career.

 Graduate School Options For Liberal Arts Majors